Tesfahunegn369/Dublelinkedlist/README.md

 📚 Purpose

 This project is ideal for beginners learning data structures, especially linked lists, and helps build a strong foundation in pointer-based programming.
+You now have a real, reusable data structure:

+2
+Only worked with int
+Unsafe pointer usage
+No abstraction
+3
+Works with any type (int, string, etc.)
+Tracks size efficiently (O(1))
+Supports bidirectional traversal
+Includes search functionality
+Proper memory cleanup